RocketCraftingServer/rocket-craft/README.md

   for old android 5/6/7/8... os.
 In other way 4.24 is one of the last releases.
 Future upgrade will be easy.

  - Added support for openGLES 3.1.
-When you wanna force useage of opengle2.0 i need just to switvh to the value false from project settings.
+When you wanna force useage of opengle2.0 need just to switch to the value `false` from project settings (Support openGL ES1).

   Please join the team and participate: https://github.com/orgs/RocketCraftingServer/teams/rocketcraftingteam